skypjack/entt/docs/md/poly.md

   object wrapper.

 The former is admittedly an experimental library, with many interesting ideas.
-I've some doubts about the usefulness of some feature in real world projects, but perhaps my lack of experience comes into play here.
-In my opinion, its only flaw is the API which I find slightly more cumbersome than other solutions.<br/>
+I've some doubts about the usefulness of some features in real world projects, but perhaps my lack of experience comes into play here.
+In my opinion, its only flaw is the API that I find slightly more cumbersome than other solutions.<br/>
-The latter was undoubtedly a source of inspiration for this module, although I opted for different choices in the implementation of both the final API and some feature.
+The latter was undoubtedly a source of inspiration for this module.
+Although I opted for different choices in the implementation of both the final API and some features.

 Either way, the authors are gurus of the C++ community, people I only have to learn from.